 How to make studying more convenient?

 Self-studying with a MOOC can be terrifying, albeit convenient.
 This is why every single element of your platform should be helpful and comfortable.
-Again, we’ll focus on the most important UI and UX features to give users the learning experience they deserve.
+Again, we’ll focus on the most important UI and UX features to give users the online training experience they deserve.

 Advanced video player